ChristophHill/TMS-fMRI_strategic_interaction/README.md

 This repository contains Matlab and R code to replicate all figures, and pipelines to estimate the computational models and compressed fMRI t-maps.

 What you will need to run the code for the figures
--Up to date version of Matlab with statistical toolbox 1 -R, with ggplot package (http://ggplot2.org) 2
+-Up to date version of Matlab with statistical toolbox -R, with ggplot package (http://ggplot2.org)

+In addition:

 For computational modeling, you will need :
 -JAGS (http://mcmc-jags.sourceforge.net)